Friday, September 21, 2007

 I had to admit that the direction Jon Reep went in this time wasn't that bad.
 He took this point of view of being an unadulterated country boy and used it to his advantage.
 Instead of slightly alienating the audience by being "too Southern," he showed the audience some of the absurdity that he sees from his down to earth view.
 He began by complaining about people who talk on their cell phones out in public and says that a fun trick to play on them is to listen in on their conversation and act like you're part of it.
 If they ask for privacy, tell them no because there are in public and that their privacy is invading the public.
 It was a clear, concise and he got across exactly what he was trying to say and made the audience understand him.
 A perfect way to get people on a comic's side.
 I do hope however that his pun at the end wasn't on purpose.
 Adding on to his cell phone material, he just said, "You want a bluetooth?
 Eat a blackberry."

 She starts out with saying she lost weight thanks to Dr.Phil; not because of his advice but because he makes her sick.
 I thought it was cute.
 Not amazing, not hilarious, but cute.
 That seemed to be the theme with her jokes.
 They are very clever, but in the way your significant other would think up something very funny: "Oh, honey!
 It's because he makes you sick?
 That's so funny!"
-Case in point, she continues on by saying that her mother would make her family change their religion based on what man she was married to; she started out as a Protestant from Ohio and now she's a Jew from Long Island.
+Case in point, she continues on by saying that her mother would make her family change their religion based on what man she was married to; she started out as a Protestant from

 And I couldn't have put it better myself.
 There's nothing great or memorable to write about Gerry Dee.
 I did notice that throughout his set, he seemed to wobble while standing (Weebles wobble but they don't fall down!
 Sorry, I couldn't resist).
 He talked a lot about when he got married and discussed in great length about the types of gifts some people gave them.
 I did think it was pretty funny when he didn't know why a couple would give him a 2-liter gravy boat.
 He said sarcastically that he's had trouble in the past where he can't figure out how to get the massive amounts of gravy from the pot to the plate.